Mei Xiang: Motherhood

 In August 2015, veterinarians found what was believed to be a giant panda fetus on an obstetric ultrasound.
 She had been displaying behaviors consistent with a pregnancy or pseudopregnancy: spending more time in her den, sleeping more, cradling objects, and licking her body.
 She went on to give birth to two live male giant panda cubs, both fathered by Tian Tian.
 She gave birth to the first live cub at 5:35pm on August 22, 2015, and delivered the second, larger cub later that night at 10:07 PM On August 26, 2015, the National Zoo announced that the smaller of the two cubs had died.
-The surviving cub, who (like Bao Bao) was a high-profile birth for the zoo.
+The surviving cub was, like Bao Bao, a high-profile birth for the zoo.
 On September 25, 2015, the cub was officially named Bei Bei, which means "precious, treasure."
 The name was chosen by First Ladies Michelle Obama of the United States and Peng Liyuang of China.
 He lived at the zoo until November 19, 2019, when he moved to China.

-In March 2020 shortly after the National Zoo closed due to the COVID-19 pandemic, Mei Xiang was artificially inseminated using only frozen sperm to avoid too much close contact.
+In March 2020, shortly after the National Zoo closed due to the COVID-19 pandemic, Mei Xiang was artificially inseminated using only frozen sperm to avoid too much close contact.
 In August 2020, the National Zoo announced that Mei Xiang was pregnant.
 A few days after announcing that they had detected fetal tissue, the zoo tweeted a short video of an ultrasound showing a panda fetus.
 On August 21, Mei Xiang gave birth to a live male cub who was later named Xiao Qi Ji (English: Little Miracle), making her the oldest panda in the United States to give birth, at 22 years old.
 This meant the first success for this type of procedure.

+On November 8, 2023, Mei Xiang, Tian Tian and their cub Xiao Qi Ji left the National Zoo and returned to a panda reserve in Chengdu, China.